Newbree History, Family Crest & Coats of Arms

 "Wellesbourn [in Warwickshire] was given by the Conqueror to Henry de Newburg, and was afterwards granted, as is supposed, by one of the Norman earls of Warwick to Robert de Hasting."

 Early History of the Newbree family

-Another 205 words (15 lines of text) covering the years 126 and 1267 are included under the topic Early Newbree History in all our PDF Extended History products and printed products wherever possible.
+This web page shows only a small excerpt of our Newbree research.
+Another 104 words (7 lines of text) covering the years 126 and 1267 are included under the topic Early Newbree History in all our PDF Extended History products and printed products wherever possible.

 Newbree Spelling Variations